-Although the state controls most broadcasting outlets, including the sole national TV network, there is a handful of private radio stations.
+Although the state controls most broadcasting outlets, there is a handful of private TV and radio stations.

 - Addis Zemen - state-owned daily

 - The Daily Monitor - private, English-language

 - The Reporter - private, English-language web pages